CHTC/chtc-website-source/_uw-research-computing/data-recovery-fall2024.md

         - htc
 ---

 On Thursday, November 21, CHTC personnel were alerted to data issues in our `/staging` and `/projects` directories.
-We took immediate action on Thursday afternoon and have been working on it through the weekend.
+We took immediate action on Thursday afternoon and have been working on mitigation and data recovery since.

 The underlying cause has been identified and affected the `/squid`, `/staging`, `/projects` and HTC `/software` directories.
 We are able to prevent it from recurring; however, **it resulted in significant data loss in /staging, /projects, HTC /software and /squid** before CHTC personnel were able to react.
 All data in `/squid` is unrecoverable.
-Data recovery on `/staging` is complete; any remaining data in `/projects` is currently inaccessible as we work to recover whatever additional data we can.
+Data recovery on `/staging` is complete as of mid December 2024; Data recovery on `/staging` is complete as of mid January 2025.

-We recognize that this ongoing outage and accompanying data loss is disruptive to important work.
+We recognize that this outage and accompanying data loss is disruptive to important work.
 Our plan to bring systems and data back online is outlined below.

 ## User Next Steps